LJeanParrish/Tropic-Like-Its-Hot/README.md

 ## Background

-Tropic Like It's Hot captured weather data from approximately 500 cities at different lattitudes from the equator.
+Tropic Like It's Hot captured weather data from approximately 500 cities at different latitudes from the equator.
 The objective was to create a dashboard reflecting my analysis on different weather phenomena and develop a website using HTML, CSS, and Bootstrap.

-Individual pages were created for each plot and links created to faciliatat navigation between those plots.
-These pages contained the visualizations and their corresponding analysis.
-I also created a landing page, a comparison page to reflect all of the plots, and another page showing the underlying data.
+Individual pages were created for each plot and links were created to facilitate navigation between those plots.
+The plot pages contained the visualizations and their corresponding analysis.
+I also created a landing page, a comparison page, and a page displaying the underlying data.
 ### Website Requirements